9 Ways To Boost Your Energy Every Day (Without Caffeine): A Doctor Explains

 Napping isn't just for preschoolers.
 Though you might not always be able to nap, when you can, sneaking in a power one could make all the difference.

-Research shows that naps can improve memory, alertness and boost overall energy.
+Research shows that naps can improve memory, alertness, and overall energy.
 For an immediate and natural energy boost, take a 10- to 30-minute nap.
 Studies indicate that limiting your nap to this manageable chunk of time helps ensure you don't wake up groggy.

 9. Consult your doctor.